VOLVO -`07 VN 780

 BUGS GET IN - When I am reading at night, with all the windows closed, bugs get in, attracted by the light.
 Some where there are holes that are not screened.

-COLD ON THE FEET IN WINTER – There is a draft coming in from under the fridge and main closet.
-It is really notable when you are parked and the temperature is 30 below.
+COLD ON THE FEET IN WINTER - There is a draft coming in from under the fridge and main closet.
+It is really noticeable when you are parked and the temperature is 30 below.

 CURTAIN RESTRAINTS - There are only three curtains but there is no consistency in how they are held in place when folded back.

-CURTAIN SLIDES – The little plastic glides on the front, and over head, curtains are too small for the track and fall out or they jam and rip out of the curtain.
+CURTAIN SLIDES - The little plastic glides on the front, and over head, curtains are too small for the track and they fall out or they jam and rip out of the curtain.
 Also they are not replaceable and you have to buy a whole new curtain.

 DIPSTICK COLOUR - The dipstick is the same colour as the oil.
 How are you supposed to tell what the oil level is.